unregularradio/DJ-Rotator-for-WordPress/readme.txt

 3. Default Layout in a Sidebar (Right-click --> New Tab for larger image)

 == Changelog ==

+= 0.0.6 - 2.22.12 =
+* Added ALT and TITLE tags to images
+* Added ability to open link in new window

 = 0.0.5 - 12.09.11 =
 * Added Widget title